JacobFV/Artificial-Intelligence-Principle-and-Practice/assets/flyer/ai_course_flyer.md

 This completely free workshop is intended to give undergraduate and graduate students from all science and engineering majors a fast introduction to modern artificial intelligence theory and technique with special emphasis on machine learning.

 It will be held in 80-minute online sessions twice a week over 8 days of October.
-To accomadate varied schedules,    sessions will be held on:
+To accomadate varied schedules,    live sessions will be repeated on:

 - Mondays and Wednesdays (12:30 - 1:50pm)
 - Tuesdays and Thursdays (12:30 - 1:50pm)
 - Saturdays (2:00 - 3:20pm and 3:30 - 4:50pm)

-All times listed in Central time.
-Day 1: **Sat.
+and  later posted on YouTube.
+All times listed in Central time (UTC−05:00).
+First session: **Sat.
 Oct.
 2 / Mon.
 Oct.
 4 / Tue.
 Oct.
 5 2021**

 Website: https://tinyurl.com/ai-principle-and-practice